 - Research and Evaluation

 - Noncommunicable Diseases

 - Vulnerable Children and Families

 - Our Projects

 Message from our President

-Fifty years ago, a group of university professors and social activists started on a journey to address the social issues of the 1960s.
-Today, University Research Co., LLC (URC) has grown into a global company of more than 1,200 employees with offices in over 45 countries.
-Although the organization has transformed and grown far beyond those early days, our drive to empower communities and systems to adopt change that matters in health, education, and social services remains constant.
+Over fifty years ago, a group of university professors and social activists created University Research Co., LLC (URC) to address the social issues of the 1960s.
+Today URC has grown into a global company of some 1,000 employees and overseen projects in 80 countries, including the United States.
+Although the organization has transformed and grown, our drive to empower communities and systems to adopt change that matters in health, education, and social services, remains the same.

-URC has always been dedicated to a rigorous, evidence-based approach to addressing social challenges.
-Our company and non-profit affiliate Center for Human Services have historically been at the forefront of public and private sector efforts to introduce change and innovative approaches based on evidence and operations research to assure results that can be rapidly brought to full scale.
+From the beginning, URC combined the idealism of the era and the rigor of academic research with the pragmatism necessary to achieve results.
+We are dedicated to a rigorous, evidence-based approach to addressing social challenges.
+Our company and non-profit affiliate Center for Human Services, have historically been at the forefront of public and private sector efforts to introduce innovative approaches based on evidence and operations research to ensure results that can rapidly be brought to scale.

-We look forward to working with our many partners, from small communities to national governments and industry, to launch URC into its next decades of growth.
-Just as our founders could not have foreseen the scourge of HIV or the exciting advent of electronic health technologies, we will certainly face challenges—and opportunities—that we cannot imagine today.
-Our success will rest in our continued dedication to our mission: providing innovative, evidence-based solutions to health and social challenges worldwide.
+Just as our founders could not have foreseen the scourge of HIV or the advent of electronic health technologies, we will certainly face challenges—and opportunities—that we cannot imagine today.
+Our success rests in the commitment of our staff and our continued dedication to our mission: providing innovative, evidence-based solutions to health and social challenges worldwide.